johnboronkas/photosynthesis/README.md

   - [ ] bots may also send just 1 string/action and, if it is still their turn, they'll recieve an updated gamestate to make their next move until a pass is recieved
 - [ ] use csharp events for make setup move or make actual move
 - [ ] provide random bot impl as reference
+- [ ] check game file to ensure it only has the necessary moves for playback
 - [ ] write rules for bot competition (speed per turn and delivery size limit) and send email blast

 ### stretch goals